-So what is a pre-foreclosure in New Jersey, Brooklyn, Queens, Long Island anyway?
+So what is a pre-foreclosure in North Carolina & New Jersey anyway?

-Many homeowners across America and New Jersey, Brooklyn, Queens, Long Island are facing difficulties making their monthly mortgage payments.
+Many homeowners across America and North Carolina & New Jersey are facing difficulties making their monthly mortgage payments.

 When a homeowner misses 3-6 months of mortgage payments, the lending institution will issue a warning, notifying the homeowner to pay or lose their home.
 This period is known as “pre-foreclosure.”